GLOBAL MARKETS-Blowout in bond yields rattles Asian stocks, buoys euro

 The European Central Bank, for one, is widely expected to end its asset-purchase programme as early as September.
 That has pushed five-year German Bund yields above zero for the first time since 2015.
 UK gilt prices also cheapened significantly.

-Investors reacted by bidding the euro broadly higher.
-The single currency stood near a 2-1/2 year top on the yen and a three-year peak on the dollar at $1.2500.
+Investors reacted by bidding the euro broadly higher from a 2-1/2 year top on the yen and a three-year peak on the dollar at $1.2509.

 Yet rising U.S. yields have failed to prop up the dollar index, which paused around a three-year trough.